 - Grilled Shrimp Pineapple Skewers

-If you're serving this and enjoying it as an appetizer, I would serve it with either a Chardonnay or a Sauvignon Blanc.
+If you're serving this and enjoying it as an appetizer, pair it with either a Chardonnay or a Sauvignon Blanc.
+Fuller-body Chardonnays will stand up to the richness of this dish.
+While the high acidity in many Sauv Blancs will complement the macaroni salad's island fruit flavors.

 Filipino Macaroni Salad